 Deciduous trees for Japanese gardens

-Deciduous trees that need lots of water grow well near the pond are used as border and focal trees as well.
+Deciduous trees that need lots of water grow well near the pond and are used as border and focal trees as well.
 These include:

 Hedges for Japanese gardens

 Hedges are also wonderful Japanese garden plants, especially when trimmed in the traditional patterns.
-Plants for a Japanese garden include:
+Plants for a Japanese garden hedge include:

 Flowers and plants for Japanese gardens